Compare Razer Huntsman V2 Analog vs Corsair K100 RGB

 Product 2: Corsair K100 RGB

-Cable quality is mixed: reviewers call it braided and sturdy, but also very thick, tethered, and non-detachable.
+Cable quality is mixed: reviewers call the cable sturdy, thick, and braided, but fixed and non-detachable design hurts convenience.

 compatibility